 John McCarter has extensive experience in the museum arena.
 He currently serves on the Smithsonian Institution’s Board of Regents.
 From 2015 to 2018, he served as chair and was responsible for overseeing the Smithsonian’s 19 museums.
 Mr. McCarter is also a life trustee and president emeritus of the Field Museum.
 During his 16-year tenure, Mr. McCarter oversaw a major expansion of the Field Museum and a significant increase in the scope of its research activities.

 Mr. McCarter is an emeritus trustee of the University of Chicago, former trustee of Princeton University and a former member of the board of the Argonne National Laboratory.
 He is a fellow of the American Academy of Arts and Sciences.
 Additionally, Mr. McCarter has had a long and distinguished career in business and the public sector and has served on five corporate boards.

 “John’s extraordinary depth of experience as a past president of one of the finest natural history museums in the world, as well as his continued leadership at the Smithsonian, will be invaluable as we continue our mission to create a truly one-of-a kind museum,” said Mellody.

-The board has launched a global search for a new president and remains on track to complete construction by 2021.
+The board has launched a global search for a new president.